 Birds Eye View of the two

 Looking at Docker CE, you will notice that it is free and open-source software used as a container system for users looking to develop applications that require cloud service integration.
-This platform has been about since 2013 and is free to use for anyone who can download it.
+This platform has been available since 2013 and is free to use for anyone who can download it.
 This is one of the company’s oldest services.
-It is expertly integrated and can be run on Windows 10, Mac, and Azure.
-These are a few of the operating systems which it can manage; there are quite a few more.
+It is expertly integrated and can be run on Windows 10, Mac, Azure and many more.

 Looking at Docker EE, it is a different ball game.
 This is the money version of CE and offers users a high-quality service with enhanced features that are useful for developers who need to run numerous complicated processes simultaneously.

 Although one is free and the other is not, you should not consider CE to be a weaker platform than EE.
 This is not true.
 Instead, on a general scale, you will find that they can handle the same functions.
 You will find around 80% of the community version features as you will on the premium version.

 The premium features are the main differences.
 These features provide the developer with additional efficiency when required to launch, manage and secure their containers.
 This becomes important, especially when the developer has many additional tasks to attend to.
 If you are willing to pay more, your life as a developer will be much easier.
 That’s the message that Docker puts out to customers who wonder if they should use the service for free rather than pay.

 If you wonder what the enterprise can offer you that the free version cannot, here is a list.